dzuk-mutant/blockchain/readme.md

 #### Old
 [**You can find the old list here.**](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23)

-This is the original page for the blocklist. **Contains all examples and all evidence.**
+This is the original page for the blocklist. **Contains various examples and evidence the new list is still missing.**

 ---